No, GRE scores are not required.

 Various scholarships are available through the School of Social Work, VCU and state and national resources to help defray the costs associated with attendance.
 Students applying for needs-based assistance must have completed their FAFSA.
 Students are discouraged from relying solely on scholarships to fund the costs associated with attending.
-For more information, please review the School of Social Work scholarships listing and visit the VCU Office of Financial Aid scholarships resource page.
+For more information, please review the School of Social Work scholarships listing and visit the VCU Office of Student Financial Services' scholarships page.

 If working, our full-time students typically work part time.
 Due to the demanding course and field commitments, it would be very difficult to also be employed full time.

 Our Peer Mentor Program for M.S.W. students helps assist students throughout their development as professional social workers.

 Our active student associations provide leadership development, educational workshops, advocacy, outreach in the local Richmond community and social opportunities to B.S.W. and M.S.W. students.
 You can get an idea of the activities that they currently have going on through the Facebook pages of the organizations: BSWSA, LGBTQIA and Allied Social Work Group VCU and Association of Black Social Workers.

 The Office of Student Success facilitates numerous engagement opportunities and posts relevant job opportunities and announcements through the Office of Student Success Facebook page.

 The student body at VCU and at the School of Social Work is diverse in many ways.
 Our students come with an incredible mix of backgrounds, life experiences and aspirations, all of which create enriching classroom and student community interactions.

 Classes average about 25 students per class.
 This varies depending upon the size of the incoming class and the number of students who elect the clinical or SWAPPP (on-campus only) areas of specialization.
 None of our social work courses are in large lecture-style classrooms.